intelligent-exploration/mineralexplorationcourse/Week9/README.md

 for age in {0..230}; do echo ${age};  python convergence.py Muller_gplates/Global_EarthByte_230-0Ma_GK07_AREPS.rot Muller_export/topology_subduction_boundaries_sL_${age}.00Ma.shp Muller_export/topology_subduction_boundaries_sR_${age}.00Ma.shp Muller_export/topology_platepolygons_${age}.00Ma.shp ${age}; done
 ```

 This will create a bunch of files in called ***subStats_XX.csv*** that contain the statistcs of the subduction zones (i.e. the kinemtatic data).
-See the comments in ***convergence.py*** to see exactly what is in output.
+See the comments in ***convergence.py*** to see exactly what is output.
 These will be dumped in the top-level directory, so let's move them to a folder:
 ```
 mv subStats*.csv Muller_convergence/
 ```

 ## Step 2, coregister the kinematic data with ore deposit data

-The folder ***CopperDeposits*** contains a shapefile ***XYBer14_t2_ANDES.shp*** with a set up known copper deposits in the Andes.
+The folder ***CopperDeposits*** contains a shapefile ***XYBer14_t2_ANDES.shp*** with a set of known copper deposits in the Andes.
 These are currently just points on a map with a formation age associated with them.
 Our ultimate goal is to identify what kind of tectonomagmatic environemnts are associated with the formation of these ore deposits, to begin to do this we first must link age-coded tectonomagmatic properties with our age-coded ore deposits.
 We can use the script ***coregLoop.py*** to achieve this!

 Run the script coregLoop.py